-'''

-i.e. Quantity(c) Harvested + Purchased = Quantity Sold + Required where Quantity Harvested = Area Allocated Random Yield per Acre

-'''

-b) The sum of the areas allocated to all the crops should be less than or equal to the 'total area' of the farm.
+i.e. Quantity(c) Harvested + Purchased = Quantity Sold + Required where Quantity Harvested = Area Allocated Random Yield per Acre b) The sum of the areas allocated to all the crops should be less than or equal to the 'total area' of the farm.

-'''

-i.e. sum(area(c)) \le total area
+i.e. $sum(area(c)) \leq total area$

-'''